Skip to main content

 What is the best estimate for the mean percentage of underweight children?
 What is the standard deviation?
 Which interval(s) could be considered unusual?
 Explain.

-This page titled 3.E: Descriptive Statistics (Optional Exercises) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.E: Descriptive Statistics (Optional Exercises) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.